thejohnsullivan/McLeian/_posts/2016-07-24-john-sullivan.md

 ***

 John has recently asked the woman he so well-deserves, Madeleine, to be his wife.
-I cannot wait to watch him mature even more as he prepares to take this new step in his life.
+I cannot wait to watch him mature even more as he prepares to take on this new step in his life, with her by his side.
+I do not doubt that he will grow into a more faithful and stronger disciple.

 {% include image.html url="/assets/images/John-15.JPG" %}